Youssefframii/Data-Warehouse-Notes/README.md

 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── intial_database.sql             # Scripts for creating database and schemas
+├── sql_scripts/                        # SQL scripts for ETL and transformations
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── intial_database.sql             # Scripts for creating database and schemas
 │
-├── tests/                              # Test scripts and quality files │
+├── tests/                              # Test scripts and quality files │   ├── quality_checks_gold.sql         # Test scripts to check data quality in the gold layer │   ├── quality_checks_silver.sql       # Test scripts to check data quality in the silver layer
-└── README.md                           # Project overview and instructions

 ```
 ---